PowerSheetco/rss-reader-upwork/privacy-policy.md

 * Consent to receive exclusive job offers from us or our partners

 ### Billing Information

 We use [Stripe](https://stripe.com) for payment processing on our website.
-The billing information we collect about you is available in your customer cabinet: https://stripe.powersheet.co/p/login/00g9Bi8qP9N84BGaEE
+The billing information we collect about you is:

-You are able to change the following information
+* Your name
+* Your email
+* Your billing address
+* Your payment method information

+You can access and modify any piece of information except email in the customer portal: https://stripe.powersheet.co/p/login/00g9Bi8qP9N84BGaEE
+To edit the PowerSheet email please refer to [manual](https://powersheet.co/rss-reader-upwork/manual#i-want-to-change-the-email-i-am-sending-from)